Dulce Pontes

-Dulce José Silva Pontes (/pt/; born 8 April 1969) is a Portuguese songwriter and singer who performs in many musical styles, including pop, folk, and classical music.
+Dulce José Silva Pontes (/pt/; born 8 April 1969) is a Portuguese songwriter and singer who performs in many musical styles, including classical music, pop and folk.
 She is usually defined as a world music artist.
 Her songs contributed to the 1990s revival of Portuguese urban folk music called fado.

 Biography

 Pontes was born in 1969 in Montijo, a town in the District of Setúbal, near Lisbon.
 She trained as a pianist, and started a career in singing after entering a competition in her hometown at the age of 18.
 She soon became an actress on Portuguese television and theatre.
 In 1991, she won the Festival RTP da Canção with her song "Lusitana paixão", (known in English as "Tell Me"), which led her to at the Eurovision Song Contest 1991.
 She finished 8th in the competition, which was at the time the third-best finish for a Portuguese performer.
 Later that year, she also represented Portugal in the OTI Festival 1991 with the song "Ao sul da América".

 Her interpretation of famous fado themes like "Lágrima" e "Estranha Forma de Vida", earned her in the press the name of "successor and heir to Amália Rodrigues".